Clembench: Using Game Play to Evaluate Chat-Optimized Language Models as Conversational Agents: Introduction

 In this paper, we take the analogy even further and indeed look at how well these models can play interactive, language-based games, like that illustrated in Figure~\ref{fig:taboo-intro}.
 In recent work, \citet{Schlangen-2023-1} has argued that such \emph{Dialogue Games} (``constructed activities driven by language use'') are a good systematic way of probing for the situated language understanding of language-using agents.
 In other recent work, \citet{andreas-2022-language} has argued that LLMs are models of such agents.
 We bring these claims together and investigate what we can learn about the capabilities of cLLMs by exposing them to constrained game-like settings.
 Beyond making it possible to control the buildup of context in which to interpret the language, the game setting also has the advantage that we can generate novel instances that are unlikely to have been seen in any kind of training data, even if the game itself may have been.
-We describe a framework for implementing such games in a way that they can be tested in self-play of cLLMs---through the use of a programmatic ``Game Master'' that controls the game flow, as in the example in Figure~\ref{fig:taboo-intro}---and we show results for five games that we have implemented in this framework, testing as game play agents the models Anthropic Claude, AlephAlpha Luminous, GPT3, GPT3.5, GPT4.\footnote{ gpt4: \citep{openai2023gpt4}; gpt3.5: \citep{ouyang2022training}; gpt3: \citep{DBLP:conf/nips/BrownMRSKDNSSAA20}; claude: \citep{DBLP:journals/corr/abs-2204-05862}; luminous-supreme: \citep{luminous}}
+We describe a framework for implementing such games in a way that they can be tested in self-play of cLLMs---through the use of a programmatic ``Game Master'' that controls the game flow, as in the example in Figure~\ref{fig:taboo-intro}---and we show results for five cooperative games that we have implemented in this framework, testing as game play agents the models Anthropic Claude, AlephAlpha Luminous, OpenAI GPT3, GPT3.5, GPT4 and open access ones such as Falcon, Open-Assistant, Vicuna and Koala.\footnote{ gpt4: \citep{openai2023gpt4}; gpt3.5: \citep{ouyang2022training}; gpt3: \citep{DBLP:conf/nips/BrownMRSKDNSSAA20}; claude: \citep{DBLP:journals/corr/abs-2204-05862}; luminous-supreme: \citep{luminous}; falcon-40b-instruct~\citep{falcon40b}, open-assistant-12b~\citep{DBLP:journals/corr/abs-2304-07327}, vicuna-12b~\citep{vicuna2023} and koala-13b~\citep{koala_blogpost_2023}}

-\ \\[-.5\baselineskip] Our main findings are: \begin{itemize}[itemsep=1pt,topsep=1pt,parsep=0pt,partopsep=0pt] \item Game instruction following generally is good, and is what marks the difference between models such as GPT-3 and newer models; likely as an effect of \emph{instruction tuning} \cite{wei2022finetuned,zhong-etal-2021-adapting-language} and learning from human feedback \cite{ouyang2022training,stiennon-2020}; \item The performance differences across games tracks the development cycle, with newer models generally performing better; \item The performance metrics are not saturated; and under the reasonable assumption that human performance would be near the ceiling, there is a wide gap between model performance and this. \end{itemize}